 - 10 July, David Aliyah: “Affecting patterns through Representational Relating.”
 How can we bypass personal biases to create systemic change?
 One approach is to agree to become impersonal “representatives” of particular aspects of a problem- and then focus on the relationships between the representatives rather than their viewpoints.
 For example, if we are discussing “the best form of government,” we might have one person represent democracy, another autocracy, another socialism, and another “the government of the future.”
 Rather than participants debating ideas about these forms (we’ve had plenty of that!), they are asked to attend to sensations in their body and their feelings towards other representatives- working out complex issues “relationally” and within the safety of a role distinguished from their person.
 Constellation Work has been using this method successfully for years to heal ancestral wounding.
 Let’s try it to explore our group purpose, or whatever issue seems to be the hot button of the day when we meet in July.

-- Information about the following webinars coming soon, Charles, Martin and Denis still working on the last version of their webinars 🙂
+- 11 September, Charles Savage.
+Information about the following webinars coming soon, Charles is still working on the last version of his webinars 🙂

 - 13 November, Dr. Sergej van Middendorp: „The model, named MMIIRR“

 The MMIIRR provides a mirror to systems designers who have to design systems that are capable to deal with complexity and emergence.
 Systems designers can use MMIIRR for reflexive reflections in-interaction with meta-metaphors.
 After the webinar, participants will have some practical tools to help them increase their awareness for metaphors AS metaphors in their conversations.
 This, in turn will help to more consciously generate the desired system and more consciously mitigate the negative effects of existing systems they are trying to change.